 - Increased risk of death from cardiovascular disease

 - Cancer…and more!

+Save The SunJust like a savings account, if you store more in the summer then your reserves will go further into the winter.
+But if you’re like most, the well has probably run dry by Christmas time.
 There is ample science that says it’s vitamin D deficiency (not cold itself) that is the reason you get colds and run down in the winter.
 And again it’s not the temperature drop, but lack of the ‘sunshine vitamin’ that has us intuitively craving sunnier warmer climates (for the D) in the winter.